 The conquest of England by the Norman army in 1066 brought great changes to English life and the English language.
 The Old French spoken by the Normans became for many years the language of the Royal Court and of English literature.
 Over time, the spoken English still used by the lower classes borrowed about 10,000 words from French, as well as certain grammatical structures.
 By the time English reappeared as a written, literary language in the 14th century, it only distantly resembled Old English.
 This German-French hybrid language is known as Middle English.

-Here's a link to a YouTube clip of this text spoken in "Middle English": https://www.youtube.com/watch?v=QE0MtENfOMU selection from The Canterbury Tales IN MODERN ENGLISH TRANSLATION: by Geoffrey Chaucer, ca 1390 CE But natheless / while I haue tyme and space But nonetheless, while I have time and space Er that I ferther / in this tale pace Before I continue in this story Me thynketh it acordant to resoun I think it appropriate to speak of, To telle yow / al the condiciun To tell you, the condition Of eeche of hem / so as it seemed to me Of each of them, as it seemed to me.
-And whiche they weere / and of what degree And who was who, and of what degree, And eek in what array / that they were inne And in what fashion each was dressed.
+selection from The Canterbury Tales by Geoffrey Chaucer, ca 1390 CE

+But natheless / while I haue tyme and space

+Er that I ferther / in this tale pace

+Me thynketh it acordant to resoun

+To telle yow / al the condiciun

+Of eeche of hem / so as it seemed to me

+And whiche they weere / and of what degree

+And eek in what array / that they were inne

 And at a knyght thanne wol I first bigynne.
-And with a knight then I will begin.